 When the desired temperature is reached at the thermostat, it turns the unit off.

-The first place to start looking is with the thermostat and the electric system that power it.
+RV AC unit not blowing cold air, the first place to start looking is with the thermostat and the electric system that power it.

 Sometimes something as simple as a loose wire, or a low battery can trigger the thermostat to turn the system off.

 Other signs to help you diagnose an issue: